eldruin/mcp49xx-rs/README.md

 as an example.
 Other devices can be created with similar methods like:
 `Mcp49xx::new_mcp4822(...)`.

-Please find additional examples in this repository: [driver-examples]
+Please find additional examples using hardware in this repository: [driver-examples]

 [driver-examples]: https://github.com/eldruin/driver-examples